ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-10-25-git-workflow.md

 > verbose one?
 Readability or traceability?
 If you wish to know which is which,
 > then read on!

-Software engineering is a land full of age-old debates: spaces or tabs? vim or emacs (*or worse*, nano)?
+<span class="firstcharacter">S</span>oftware engineering is a land full of age-old debates: spaces or tabs? vim or
+emacs (*or worse*, nano)?
 Today, I'll be talking about one of these: `merge` or `rebase`?
 This is an important topic especially for dev teams who are still starting out in their projects.